typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/switch-exhaustiveness-check.md

 ---
-description: 'Require switch-case statements to be exhaustive with union type.'
+description: 'Require switch-case statements to be exhaustive with union type or enum.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑
 >
 > See **https://typescript-eslint.io/rules/switch-exhaustiveness-check** for documentation.

-When working with union types in TypeScript, it's common to want to write a `switch` statement intended to contain a `case` for each constituent (possible type in the union).
+When working with union types or enums in TypeScript, it's common to want to write a `switch` statement intended to contain a `case` for each constituent (possible type in the union or the enum).
-However, if the union type changes, it's easy to forget to modify the cases to account for any new types.
+However, if the union type or the enum changes, it's easy to forget to modify the cases to account for any new types.

-This rule reports when a `switch` statement over a value typed as a union of literals is missing a case for any of those literal types and does not have a `default` clause.
+This rule reports when a `switch` statement over a value typed as a union of literals or as an enum is missing a case for any of those literal types and does not have a `default` clause.

 ## Examples